 Mr. Schmid has consulted, generated prospects, screened projects, and directed the exploration staffs for a number of companies, including McMoRan Oil & Gas LLC, Claymore Oil & Gas LP, Meridian USA, Seitel, Kilroy Company.
 Mr. Schmid was Manager of Geotrace’s Denver office, and was Exploration Manager for Texas Independent Exploration.
 As the Vice President of Geophysical Technology for DDD Energy, a division of Seitel, Inc., Mr. Schmid recommended drilling 278 wells which resulted in a 72% commercial success rate.
 Mr. Schmid interpreted 3D seismic on 2,500 blocks in the Gulf of Mexico for McMoRan which resulted in the discovery of a number of large prospects.
 Mr. Schmid has extensive experience along the Upper Gulf Coast and throughout the United States which includes stratigraphic plays, amplitude plays, and complex structural plays onshore and offshore, both shallow and deep.
 Mr. Schmid has a Bachelors Degree in Geophysical Engineering (1972) from Colorado School of Mines.

 Mr. Grell joined Anglo-Dutch in 2013, and supervises the purchase and installation of production facilities and pipelines; oversees daily gauging and field operations; manages leasing and land; and supervises regulatory compliance.
 Prior to joining Anglo-Dutch, Mr. Grell served honorably in the U.S. Marine Corps as a platoon commander during Operation Enduring Freedom in Helmand Province, Afghanistan.
 After his service in Afghanistan, Mr. Grell returned to Camp Pendleton, California, and became an operations officer responsible for scheduling and coordinating the training exercises for over 700 Marines and Sailors.
-Mr. Grell has a Bachelors Degree in Sports Management with dual Minors in Business and Law (2008) from Texas A&M University.
-Mr. Grell expects to earn his Bachelors Degree in Petroleum Engineering from the University of North Dakota in 2016.
+Mr. Grell has a Bachelors Degree in Sports Management with dual Minors in Business and Law (2008) from Texas A&M Unversity and a Bachelors Degree in Petroleum Engineering from the University of North Dakota (2016).